Rethinking risk tolerance

 • Fixed Annuity

 Fixed annuities offer a fixed interest rate that’s guaranteed for a certain time period.
-The guarantee may appeal to you if you’re willing to sacrifice the potential for higher returns when the markets rise.
+The guarantee may appeal to you if you’re willing to sacrifice the potential for higher returns if the markets rise.

 • Fixed Indexed Annuity

 In the middle of the spectrum, fixed indexed annuities have become increasingly popular with people who have a moderate appetite for risk.
-You can earn interest credits based in part on the upward movement of a stock market index while enjoying protection of a zero percent floor.
+You can earn interest credits based in part on the upward movement of a stock market index while enjoying the protection of a zero percent floor.
 If the net change in the index over a given crediting period is negative, you would earn zero interest credits for that period, but never less than zero.

 • Registered Index-Linked Annuity